Are you taking new clients?

-I am an out-of-network provider, which means I am not on any insurance panels other than Caresource Medicaid and Tricare.
+I am an out-of-network provider, which means I am not on any insurance panels.
 If you have out-of-network benefits some or all of the cost of counseling may be covered.
 I do take Health Spending/Savings Accounts.
 If you are interested in learning more about your out-of-network options, you can call your insurance company and ask the following questions:

 - Do I have mental health benefits?